openphacts/IdentityMappingService/README.md

                May appear more than once.
                However any linksets / directories in later children are not included.

- Note Open and closing angle brackets replaced with double qoutes to make this file readable in html ad text.
+ Note Open and closing angle brackets replaced with double qoutes to make this file readable in html and text.